 The natural mortality rate amongst wild Killer Whales is around 5% per year.

+Threats Like all marine mammals Minke Whales have a number of natural and man made threats.
+Natural – Illness and old age.
+As apex predators life is extremely hard.
 Man Made – Overfishing and habitat loss have greatly impacted Killer Whale populations.
 Pollution, climate change, acoustic disturbance and entanglement also play significant factors affecting them.

-Whales, Dolphins & Seals: A Field Guide to the Marine Mammals of the World by Hadoram Shirihai and Brett Jarrett
+References/Sources Australian Department of the Environment, Canberra Australian Antarctic Division NZ Department of the Environment NOAA Fisheries Whales, Dolphins and Porpoises by Mark Carwardine Whales, Dolphins & Seals: A Field Guide to the Marine Mammals of the World by Hadoram Shirihai and Brett Jarrett